• Learn about Tet: the Vietnamese New Year

-• Since thousands of years, Tet – the Lunar New Year of Vietnam has been considered as one of the most important event in the year of each family.
-Tet is not only a joyful occasion for family reunion but also a chance for Vietnamese people to express their gratefulness to deities and ancestors.
+For thousands of years, Tet—the Lunar New Year of Vietnam—has been considered one of the year's most important events for each family.
+Tet is not only a joyful occasion for family reunions but also a chance for Vietnamese people to express their gratitude to deities and ancestors.

 The origin of Tet